Understanding the LangChain HumanMessage class for LLMs

 Awesome, So we have just created a functional travel guide assistant application using OpenAI.
 Now, after creating these AI chats how do we know if they're working well in real time and users are actually getting the response that they might expect?

-While HumanMessage
+HumanMessage

-This information is essential for optimizing your application's performance, improving user experience, and ensuring that your chatbot is providing the most accurate and helpful responses or knowing if it throws any errors to users which may not be expected.
+This information is essential for optimizing your chatbot's performance, improving user experience, and ensuring that your chatbot is providing the most accurate and helpful responses or knowing if it throws any errors to users which may not be expected.

 We can use it to see how well the AI understands different HumanMessage prompts or even spot any hiccups in the conversation which will eventually help make the AI's responses even more helpful and fun as we keep optimizing it.